Hyatt breach exposed customer payment data at 41 hotels

 The new statement reads: “we have resolved the issue and implemented additional security measures to strengthen the security of our systems.
 Customers can confidently use payment cards at Hyatt hotels worldwide.”

 If these improvements are anything like the ones they put in two years ago, your confidence is clearly misplaced.
-Hackers were able to collect credit card numbers, expiration dates, cardholder names, and “internal verification code,” presumably the 3-digit one on the back.
+Hackers were able to collect credit card numbers, expiration dates, cardholder names, and “internal verification code,” presumably the three-digit one on the back.
 Only “a small percentage” of cards swiped at the front desk were stolen, but Hyatt did not offer any specific numbers.

 Affected customers will have been notified directly if contact info was available, but that’s no guarantee.
 And the company itself admits that “the available information and data does not allow Hyatt to identify each specific payment card that may have been affected.”
 So even they don’t know exactly what the extent of the breach is, apparently.